And the next two pictures a feral pigeon is staking claim on what should be a birdbath for everyone.

 I have quite an appreciation for this sentiment, and, for the bird type who were the inspiration for Thoreau's quotation, which is evidenced in my entries which discuss sparrows.
 If you'd like, they can be referenced by clicking here.

-Meanwhile, the following set of photos feature sparrows enjoying a house-style feeder that I have in my garden.
+Meanwhile, the following set of photos feature house sparrows enjoying a house-style feeder that I have in my garden.

 And last but not least, Wollney states that after pigeons, and house sparrows, "Starlings were the last to arrive.
 During the mid-19th century, a number of 'acclimatization societies' were formed with the specific purpose of releasing European plants and animals into America for cultural and commercial reasons."